slackapi/app-interaction-patterns/README.md

 # Block Kit Blueprints

-This is a collection of common workflows
+This is a collection of common workflows and actions taken within the context of Slack.

 ## Common workflows